 If you’re wondering how to check your clock speed, click the Start menu (or click the Windows key) and type “System Information.”
 Your CPU’s model name and clock speed will be listed under “Processor.”

 What Is Clock Speed?

 In general, a higher clock speed means a faster CPU.
-However, many other factors come into play.
+However, many other factors can come into play, as well.

-Your CPU processes many instructions (low-level calculations like arithmetic) from different programs every second.
+Your CPU processes many instructions from different programs every second.
+Some of these instructions involve simple arithmetic, while others are more complicated.
 The clock speed measures the number of cycles your CPU executes per second, measured in GHz (gigahertz).